dell/csi-baremetal/docs/README.md

 Usage
 ------

-Use `baremetal-csi-sc` storage class for PVC in PVC manifest or in persistentVolumeClaimTemplate section if you need to provision PV bypassing LVM.
+Use `csi-baremetal-sc` storage class for PVC in PVC manifest or in persistentVolumeClaimTemplate section if you need to provision PV bypassing LVM.
 Size of the resulting PV will be equal to the size of underlying physical drive.

-Use `baremetal-csi-sc-hddlvg` or `baremetal-csi-sc-ssdlvg` storage classes for PVC in PVC manifest or in persistentVolumeClaimTemplate section if you need to provision PVC based on the logical volume.
+Use `csi-baremetal-sc-hddlvg` or `csi-baremetal-sc-ssdlvg` storage classes for PVC in PVC manifest or in persistentVolumeClaimTemplate section if you need to provision PVC based on the logical volume.
 Size of the resulting PV will be equal to the size of PVC.